zulucmd/zulu/user_guide.md

 ### Grouping commands in help

-Cobra supports grouping of available commands.
+Zulu supports grouping of available commands.
 Groups can either be explicitly defined by `AddGroup` and set by the `Group` element of a subcommand.
 If Groups are not explicitly defined they are implicitly defined.

 ### Defining your own help